Diplo on Creating Hits with UAD Plug‑Ins

 In all honesty, many songs on “Free The Universe” got a taste of UAD Powered Plug-Ins, but sometimes only in a final mix sense and sometimes in more of a sound-design sense, where the audio would be manipulated by the plugs, but then get bounced down to a new region rather than keep the plug-in engaged.
 On the track, “Get Free” for instance, the hard sounding kick/snare sound was run through the Teletronix LA-3A compressor plug-in once or twice, in between being processed with other layers.

 Reggae and dancehall originated in the days of tape and tape delay.
 How do you recreate that sound?

-Do you have favorite starting treatments worked up for your virtual instruments, or do you start each from scratch?
+Do you have a favorite starting treatment worked up for your virtual instruments, or do you start each from scratch?

 Do you use many of the same "go-to" plug-ins?

 Yes.
 For vocalists, I nearly always use the Pultec EQP 1-A and the 1176 Compressor.
 The Pultec, especially, has a great ability to boost up the shine or fresh quality of a vocal, and the 1176 keeps it in place.